helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-We open a DLP testing web application (`192.168.200.24:5000`) displaying a "Secure File Drop" upload form.
+We open the DLP testing web application at `192.168.200.24:5000` — a "Secure File Drop" form.
+Without any Data Filtering profile applied, uploading a file containing sensitive content completes successfully, confirmed by the green **"Upload successful."** banner.
+This establishes our unprotected baseline.

 ![x](/static/2026-08-07-palo-security-profiles/40.png)